 Should Know: Community news is about what is going on in the community, and we believe our residents should know what programs, events and non-commercial entertainment are going on in the community.
 We call this Soft News.

 Nice to Know: You can tell the story of a community by the story of its people.
 We make every effort to cover stories about our residents and organizations, our faith groups and our service clubs.
 We also call this Soft News.

 Promoting Your Stuff: We receive many invites to cover commercial undertakings, and while we do our best to cover everything from bake sales to store openings, we cannot be at everything.

-for as long as news publication have been around, there have been advertorials, which is paid content that is published like a news story.
+for as long as news publication has been around, there have been advertorials, which is paid content that is published like a news story.
 We do publish these in print and video form and they are clearly marked as sponsored content.

-The Morinville News seeks to find balance in the stories we cover to be of interest to all segments of our community.
+Morinville Online seeks to find balance in the stories we cover to be of interest to all segments of our community.

 Hard News – As stated above – Hard news takes precedent and we try to put it towards the front.